aravind12c/Cucumber_Framework_Parllel_Docker/README.md

 - Import as a Maven project in any IDE

 ### To run in Local
-- Use right Chromedriver and Firefox as per your chrome/firefox version (src/main/resources -> driver -> chromedriver.exe/geckodriver.exe)
+- Use right Chromedriver and Firefoxdrver as per your chrome/firefox version (src/main/resources -> driver -> chromedriver.exe/geckodriver.exe)

 ### To run in Docker
 - Install Docker or Docker Desktop (Refer url https://docs.docker.com/engine/install/)